 Philippe Kern showed the value of cultural investment and the need to include culture in recovery policies, presenting the Manifesto for a Modern Cultural Policy promoted by KEA.

 Philippe Kern is a specialist in culture economics, copyright, anti-trust and trade law, an internationally recognized leader in the world of entertainment, culture, sport and digital technology.
 He is founder and managing director of KEA European Affairs, a research centre specialised in advising territories and organisations on culture policy since 1999.
 He has authored numerous studies for European and national institutions on culture, copyright, culture and creative industries as well as audio visual policies.
 He has been involved as an initiator or scientific coordinator of various high-profile European projects in the field of creative entrepreneurship, art and science or artistic interventions.
 Kern is the founder of IMPALA – the association of independent music companies (Secretary General from 2000 to 2008).
 He is expert adviser to the European Union, the Council of Europe, WIPO, the European Investment fund (EIF), Eurocities as well as numerous public authorities.
 He is chairman of b.creative an international association aimed at networking creative entrepreneurs worldwide.
 Philippe was former Director of Public and Legal Affairs of PolyGram (now Universal) and head of the IFPI Brussels office.

 With the valuable contribution of Catterina Seia, Vice-President of the Fitzcarraldo Foundation, Founder of the Cultural Welfare Center and Member of the Advisory Board of the IBSA Foundation.
-The discussion will be coordinated by Luigi Di Corato, Director of the Cultural Division of the City of Lugano and Silvia Misiti, Director of IBSA Foundation, promoters of the multi-year project “Cultura e Salute”.
+The discussion was coordinated by Luigi Di Corato, Director of the Cultural Division of the City of Lugano and Silvia Misiti, Director of IBSA Foundation, promoters of the multi-year project “Cultura e Salute”.